streamnative/function-mesh-website/docs/configure/pulsar-functions.md

     horizontalpodautoscaler.autoscaling/java-function-sample   Function/java-function-sample   <unknown>/80%   1         5         0          14s
     ```

-# Available fields
+## Available fields

-In the `.yaml` file for the Pulsar Functions you want to create, you need to set values for the following fields.
+In the `.yaml` file for the Pulsar Functions that you want to create, you need to set values for the following fields.

 This table lists common fields used in the `.yaml` file, which is used to create the Pulsar Functions.